nexsolab/azure-devops-google-cloud-tools/Tasks/GoogleCloudFunctions/README.md

 Or you can use roles:
 `roles/cloudfunctions.developer`

-Note that you'll need also the roles:
+Note that you'll also need the roles:
 - `roles/iam.serviceAccountTokenCreator`
 - `roles/iam.serviceAccountUser`
+You may need `cloudfunctions.functions.setIamPolicy` permission if you want to enable public access on your function (or the role `roles/cloudfunctions.admin` instead `developer`).

 ## Operations